josephrw12/cortex-c2/README.md

 - Custom DB communication protocol at the application Layer
 - Team Server (Windows / Linux / Mac)
 - The agent and db run only on Linux
+- Supports using Telegram as a C2 (Read the README.md file a ./team_server/downloads/src/go/telegram_c2/README.md)

 ## Usage